Why are some metrics in the Database tab of the MS SQL monitor showing empty values?

 • Related Articles

-• Why are thresholds and alerts not working in Database tab metrics of MS SQL monitor?
+• Why are thresholds and alerts not working for metrics in the Database tab of the MS SQL monitor?

 • Self monitor Applications Manager using Real User Monitoring